gokadin/ai-simplest-network/README.tex.md

-# ai-linear-associative-network
+# Linear associative networks

-This is the simplest neural network possible.
+This is the simplest artifical neural network possible.

 ## Overview